Parikh Automata on Finite and Infinite Words: Parikh Automata on Infinite Words

+\begin{lemma} Universality for deterministic~PA is $\Pi_2^\P$-complete. \end{lemma} \begin{proof} We show that the problem is contained in $\Pi_2^\P$ by showing that its complement is contained in $\Sigma_2^\P$.
+We make use of the following observation.
+As we can assume that every state is accepting (by encoding accepting states into the semi-linear set), the question whether a deterministic~PA $\Amc$ with semi-linear set $C$ is not universal boils down to the question $\rho(\Amc) \not\subseteq C$?
+If both sets are given explicitly (again assuming binary encoding), Huynh showed that this question can be decided in $\Sigma_2^\P$~\cite{huynhUpperSimplified,huynhUpper}.
+However, we cannot explicitly compute the set $\rho(\Amc)$ as its size can be exponentially large in the size of~$\Amc$~\cite{parikhComplexity}.
+To circumvent this problem, we guess a small linear subset of $\rho(\Amc)$ that witnesses non-inclusion.

+In the first step, we compute an existential Presburger formula, say $\varphi(\vbf) = \exists x_1 \dots x_m \psi$ defining the set $\rho(\Amc)$.
+This can be done in linear time using the results in~\cite{schwentikHorn}; we also refer to~\cite[Proposition III.2]{emptynp} for a short discussion on the construction.

+In the second step, we use the result in~\cite[Corollary II.2]{zvassnz} essentially stating that every semi-linear set can be written as a finite union of linear sets of small bit size.
+To be precise, the result states that every semi-linear set $C \subseteq \Nbb^d$ can be written as $\bigcup_i C(\bbf_i, P_i)$ with $|P_i| \leq 2d \log(4d \|C\|)$, where $\|C\|$ denotes the largest absolute value that appears in a base or period vector in any linear set in the union of $C$.
+Hence, we guess a linear set $C(\bbf_i, P_i) \subseteq \rho(\Amc)$ of small bit size.
+Note however, that we do not verify at this point whether $C(\bbf_i, P_i)$ is indeed a subset of $\rho(\Amc)$.

+In the third step, we use Huynh's results~\cite{huynhUpperSimplified,huynhUpper} to solve $C(\bbf_i, P_i) \not\subseteq C$ in $\Sigma_2^\P$.
+As one main ingredient to obtain containment $\Sigma_2^\P$, Huynh showed that every non-empty (set-theoretic) difference of two semi-linear sets contains a vector of polynomial bit size.
+Hence let $\vbf \in C(\bbf_i, P_i) \setminus C$ be such a vector whose bit size is bounded polynomially in $C(\bbf_i, P_i)$ and~$C$, and hence in the input size.

+Finally, we need to verify that $\vbf$ is indeed a member of $\rho(\Amc)$ (recall that we did not verify that $C(\bbf_i, P_i)$ is indeed a subset of $C_\Amc$).
+In order to do so, we guess a valuation of the quantified variables $x_1, \dots, x_n$ (again of polynomial bit size) of $\varphi$ and verify that~$\varphi(\vbf)$ is indeed satisfied under this valuation.

+Overall, we conclude that non-universality for deterministic~PA is in $\Sigma_2^\P$, yielding the desired result. \end{proof}

-\section{Parikh automata on infinite words}
+\section{Parikh Automata on Infinite Words}

 In this section, we recall the acceptance conditions of Parikh automata operating on infinite words that were studied before in the literature and introduce our new models.
 We make some easy observations and compare the existing with the new automata models.
-We define only the non-deterministic variants of these automata.
+First we focus on the non-deterministic variants of these models before studying their deterministic variants.
+Whenever we do not explicitly specify that a model is deterministic, we mean the non-deterministic variant.